Apellate Advocacy

 • Description: This course will introduce upper-level students to the fundamentals of appellate practice.
 We’ll first emphasize the importance of developing a persuasive “theory of appeal” and discuss the research and brainstorming processes that lead to effective appellate storytelling.

-Finally, each student will brief and orally argue two mock cases.
+Finally, each student will brief and orally argue their own mock appeal.
 The briefs will be short (ideally 8-12 pages) and students will receive detailed written feedback on their writing.
-For mock oral arguments, the adjunct professors will act as the panel and give oral feedback immediately after the argument.
+Briefs will be graded on the quality of the writing and analysis.
+For mock oral arguments, either the adjunct professors or other lawyers will act as the panel and the professors (and any judges) will give oral feedback immediately after the argument.
 Non-arguing students will be in the audience for their classmates’ oral arguments, so they will be able to observe and learn from their peers.
+Preparation and participation in oral arguments will factor into the students’ class-participation grades; students’ grades will not be reduced based on “performance” if sincere effort has been made to prepare.

 We are working on developing an appellate practicum in which students are able to work on an appeal pending before an Oregon appellate court or the Ninth Circuit Court of Appeals.
 When that practicum is established, this course will be a prerequisite to participation.